Paouky/paouky-docs/docs/wiki/introduction/mimblewimble/mimblewimble.md

 Now the transaction no longer sums to zero and we have an **excess value** `86`.
 The excess value of a transaction is the sum of all outputs blinding factors, minus the sum of all inputs blinding factors, r~o~ - r~i~.
 In this case, simply `114-28 = 86`.

 Then how does the protocol verify that values equal to 0?
-The transaction is only legitimate if `Y - Xi` is a valid public key for generator point G; which is the case **only if** `Y - Xi = ...
-0*H`.
+The transaction is only legitimate if `Y - Xi` is a valid public key for generator point G; which is the case **only if** `Y - Xi = r*G + 0*H`.
 In other words, if the values don't sum to 0, the result is recognized as an invalid public key for G.

-This can be verified by requiring the transactors to build a (schnorr) signature together with the excess value `86`, which ensures that:
+This can be verified by requiring the transactors to build a (schnorr) signature together, signing excess value `86`.
+This ensures that:

-* The transacting parties can collectively produce the excess value (since it's the private key of their joint signature).
+* The transacting parties can collectively produce the excess value (it is the private key of their joint signature).
-* The sum of the outputs minus the inputs is 0, because only a valid public key for G will check against the signature.
+* The sum of the outputs minus the inputs is 0, because only a valid public key for G will check out against the signature.

 This signature, along with a commitment to the excess value (86*G, which serves as a public key to verify the signature), is called a transcation kernel.